schoolofdevops/learn-jenkins/continuous-delivery/chapters/060_building_jobs_pipeline.md

 ![Jobs](images/chap6/3_jobs.jpg)

 At the end of this exercise, you should see 3 jobs listed on jenkins dashboard as above.
+While creating Job2 and Job3 for the first time, do not use any build triggers.
+We will update the configurations while defining upstream/downstream.

 ## Connecting jobs